sbieringer/ClassificationSurrogates/README.md

 ## Basic Usage

+First, download the processed JetClass dataset from [here](https://syncandshare.desy.de/index.php/s/5M56tM5KYAjq95o).
+For more information on the data take a look at Joschka's [repository](https://github.com/joschkabirk/jetclass-top-qcd)

 For Training of a (Variational Inference Bayes-) CFM run <code>cond_flow_matching.py</code>.
 To subsequnetly sample weights starting at the point estimate using AdamMCMC, we provide <code>cond_flow_matching_AdamMCMC.py</code>.

 <code>evalution.ipynb</code> and <code>plotting.ipynb</code> can be used to generate the plots of the paper.

 ## Citation

-For more details see our publication ["Classifier Surrogates: Sharing AI-based Searches with the World"](arxiv.org/abs/2402.15558)
+For more details see our publication ["Classifier Surrogates: Sharing AI-based Searches with the World"](https://arxiv.org/abs/2402.15558)

 ```bibtex
 @article{Bieringer_2024_surrogates,